-The results of the penguin researchers also show the inefficiency in traveling faster than your displacement speed.
-Speedboats traveling faster than their displacement speed use a hydrodynamic lifting force; that is to say that their bows lift (planing), thereby reducing resistance from the bow wave.
+The results of the penguin researchers also show the inefficiency of traveling faster than your displacement speed.
+Speedboats traveling faster than their displacement speed use a hydrodynamic lifting force—their bows lift (plane), thereby reducing resistance from the bow wave.
 A smaller portion of the vessel’s body under the water surface has a significant impact when it comes to reducing water resistance.
-Ducklings also manage to plane for shorter distances, reaching speeds of up to two meters per second.
-One might think that ducks paddling with first the left foot and then the right one would result in a wobbling movement with high levels of lateral energy leakage.
-However, thanks to the position of their feet, close to the center line of their body, they’re able to avoid strenuous sideway wobbling.
+Ducklings also manage to plane for shorter distances, reaching speeds of up to 4.5 miles per hour.
+One might think that ducks paddling with first the left foot and then the right one would end up in a wobbling movement with high levels of lateral energy leakage.
+However, thanks to the position of their feet, close to the center line of their body, they’re able to avoid strenuous sideways wobbling.

-Snakes are able to move easily on the surface of the water due to the fact that they’re flat.
+Snakes are able to move easily on the surface of the water because they’re flat.
 The end of a snake’s body resembles a rudder and makes it easy for them to maintain their course.
 According to the Swedish National Herpetological Association, there are three types of snakes in Sweden: the European adder, the grass snake and the smooth snake.
-The adder is the most notorious due to its venom, and the least common is the smooth snake, which is paradoxically capable of eating adders.
-They can all swim, even though the adder is more clumsy and keeps its head above the surface like a periscope.
+The adder is the most notorious due to its venom, and the least common is the smooth snake which is paradoxically capable of eating adders.
+They can all swim even though the adder clumsier and keeps its head above the surface like a periscope.
 In fact, the Latin name of the grass snake, Natrix natrix, means “swimmer.”
-It was given this name by Carl Linnaeus himself, who found that it was frequently positioned in water.
+It was given this name by Carl Linnaeus himself (the great botanist, zoologist and creature namer), who found that it was frequently positioned in water.

 Another exciting species is the backswimmer.
-Not the ones competing at the Olympics, but insects of which there are five species in Sweden.
+Not the ones competing at the Olympics, but small insects in Sweden, of which there are five species.
 Backswimmers are small creatures, no more than half an inch long and with long hind legs, which they use for movement while lying on their back.
-They prefer to swim just below the water surface, which is made possible by them first sucking down air into their stomach.
+They prefer to swim just below the water surface, which is made possible by them first sucking air into their abdomen.
 They are the fastest on the surface, where they hunt for insects, tadpoles and small fish.
-In fact, backswimmers are somewhat of the multisport athletes of the animal kingdom, as they are also capable of flying (however with their bellies turned downward).
+In fact, backswimmers are the multisport athletes of the animal kingdom, as they are also capable of flying (with their bellies turned downward).

 Having a relaxed position in the water helps the swimmer.